Tuesday, April 10, 2018

 These are a collection of TRUE paranormal Stories.
 Here at "Strange But True Stories", we vow to bring you stories of: Paranormal Stories, Bigfoot stories, Time Glitches & the Mandela Effect.
 Come and explore our world of mystery.
 I wouldn't be surprised if these movies on Netflix or the The Best Movies of 2017!
 This stuff makes you want to play Clash of Clans and other Android and ios apps.

-Ulster County New York (Class B) BFRO
+Inyo County California (Class B) BFRO

-Barron County Wisconsin (Class A) BFRO
+Elliott County Kentucky (Class B) BFRO

-Roscommon County Michigan (Class A) BFRO
+Chelan County Washington (Class B) BFRO